wework/ray/docs/components/button.md

 status: Experimental
 ---

-<page-intro>Buttons within the system have a Standard Size and a Compact Size to match the text inputs.
+<page-intro>Buttons within the system have a standard size and a compact size to match the text inputs.
 Primary buttons have a solid affordance fill, and secondary buttons use a 1pt outline of the affordance color.
 Tertiary buttons have no affordance container. </page-intro>

 <component
     name="Primary button"